-It can take a Cavalier King Charles Spaniel puppy six months to a year or more to grow into their long, luxurious coat.
-Thus, puppies need very little grooming.
-Your job is to help prepare your dog to be at ease and enjoy grooming sessions as an adult dog.
+Cavalier King Charles Spaniel puppies need very little grooming for six months to a year as they grow into their long, luxurious coat.
+Spend time with your Cavalier puppy now to gently prepare him to enjoy grooming sessions as an adult dog.

 Safety comes first

-For the average pet owner, there is no “right” or “wrong” way to groom your Cavalier King Charles Spaniel’s coat.
-It may be best to begin with your dog in the “sit” position, brushing out the fur on the chest and then down his back, before your dog relaxes into his “massage,” by lying down.
-Laying your Cavalier down on his side, you can easily brush his stomach, under his legs and the long feathering of his legs.
+- Start with your dog in the “sit” position, brushing out the fur on the chest and then down his back.
+Next, lay your Cavalier down on his side to brush his stomach, under his legs, and the long feathers on the back of his legs.
 Hold the long plume of tail feathers out of the way until you’ve brushed or combed out the fur along his hind quarters.

-The famously long and lustrous ears of your Cavalier King Charles Spaniel will generally require an extra gentle touch.
-Turn the ear over on to your dog’s shoulder and begin by brushing the ends of the inside of the ear, and gradually moving closer to your pet’s head.
+- Leave the famously long and lustrous ears of your Cavalier King Charles Spaniel till last.
+They will generally require an extra gentle touch.
+Turn the ear over to your dog’s shoulder and begin by brushing the ends of the inside of the ear and gradually moving closer to your pet’s head.
 Turn the ear over and follow the same approach for the outside of the ear.
 This is also a perfect time to clean your Cavalier’s ears.

-If your Cavalier King Charles Spaniel’s coat needs further thinning, run a deshedding brush over your pet after you have thoroughly brushed and combed your dog’s coat.
+- If your Cavalier King Charles Spaniel’s undercoat needs thinning, run a deshedding brush over your pet at the end of your grooming session.